jbelew/modular_collab/README.md

 A loop based on some complex, band-pass, hi-hat like, noise sounds.
 The 303 line starts getting really annoying after a while.
 More opportunities here since it's just a simple, starting pattern.
 Needs a better kick for starters.

 ## Enjoy Evolution
 A modular remix of Enjoy the Silence, especially leveraging the Rossum Evolution filter (thus the name).
-Lot's of plugin here since this was a session intended to refine my mixing skills.
+Lot's of plugins here (Decimort, Pro-Q 3, Smart:Comp, Waves Platinum Bundle, Abbey Road Collection) since this was a session intended to refine my mixing skills.
 The first track is a rendered version of the "Music Bus" to simplify collaboration.